reiinakano/xcessiv/docs/walkthrough.rst

 2) An available RQ worker reads the job and starts processing.
 3) The worker loads the secondary learner class and selected base learners' saved meta-features from the project folder, and sets the secondary learner with the desired hyperparameters using ``set_params``.
 4) The worker concatenates the meta-features, and if selected, the original features, together to create the new feature set.
-5) Using 5-fold stratified cross-validation, the secondary base learner's metrics on the new feature set are calculated.
+5) Using the cross-validation method you set for Stacked Ensemble Cross-validation, the secondary base learner's metrics on the new feature set are calculated.
 6) The worker updates the database directly with the newly calculated metrics.
 7) The browser polls the Xcessiv server from time to time to see if the job has finished and updates the user interface accordingly.